apache/beam/website/www/site/content/en/documentation/io/built-in/snowflake.md

 - `o_auth_token` Specifies access token for OAuth authentication method.

 #### Additional parameters
+- `role`: specifies Snowflake role.
+If not specified then the user's default will be used.

+- `warehouse`: specifies Snowflake warehouse name.
+If not specified then the user's default will be used.

 - `create_disposition` Defines the behaviour of the write operation if the target table does not exist.
 The following values are supported:
   - CREATE_IF_NEEDED - default behaviour.
 The write operation checks whether the specified target table exists; if it does not, the write operation attempts to create the table Specify the schema for the target table using the table_schema parameter.
   - CREATE_NEVER -  The write operation fails if the target table does not exist.